 Students are required to attend and be on time for all private lessons, coachings, ensemble classes, academic classes, and opera and orchestra rehearsals scheduled by Curtis.

 In addition students must adhere to the attendance policies outlined by their individual instructors for each class.
 Late students may be refused admittance, and credit for attendance when late will be granted at the teacher’s discretion.

-Students unable to attend a private lesson, coaching, or ensemble class because of illness or other circumstance must contact the registrar and associate dean of academic affairs, (215) 717-3125, by 9 a.m. that day.
+Students unable to attend a private lesson, coaching, or ensemble class because of illness or other circumstance must contact the registrar, (215) 717-3125, by 9 a.m. that day.
 Curtis reserves the right to request a doctor's excuse for extended illnesses or after multiple absences.
 Unauthorized absences from ensemble classes or orchestra rehearsals may result in denial of a Release Request of any kind and a grade of F for the semester.
 Excessive unexcused absences from any class may be cause for dismissal.

 Students may meet requirements in musical studies and supplementary performance subjects by examination.
 Credit for Advanced Placement Examinations may be given in certain liberal arts subjects.

 Curtis will give credit for liberal arts and music history courses taken at an accredited college, university, or music school earned either before admission or while enrolled.
 However, Curtis reserves the privilege of examining all candidates and applicable transcripts before granting the transfer of credits.
-Any transfer courses taken at another institution while a student is enrolled at Curtis must have a grade of C or better, as well as the prior approval of the dean.
+Any transfer courses taken at another institution while a student is enrolled at Curtis must have a grade of C or better, as well as the prior approval of the dean of faculty and students.

 Courses may be added only during the first two weeks of each semester.